HenriqueMarcelo/ignite-design-system/README.md

 npm run changeset
 npm run version-packages
-// the release will be running by the CI
+// npm run release // the release will be running by the CI git push origin master